TaplierShiru/PacMan/README.md

 # PackMan
 Trying to do Pac-Man
-Made on Godot engine, you can try play just download file  launchPac-Man.exe
+Made on Godot engine, you can try play just run file  launchPac-Man.exe